 Area and integral

-Definition: Consider the function $f(x)$ on the interval $[a,b]$.
+Definition: Consider the function f(x) on the interval [a,b].

-• The function $f(x)$ is non-negative on the interval $[a,b]$ if $f(x)\geq 0$ for every $x\in[a,b]$;
+• The function f(x) is non-negative on the interval [a,b] if f(x)0 for every x[a,b];

-• The function $f(x)$ is non-positive on the interval $[a,b]$ if $f(x)\leq 0$ for every $x\in[a,b]$.
+• The function f(x) is non-positive on the interval [a,b] if f(x)0 for every x[a,b].

 non-negative function non-positive function